YinHK-gameDev/unity-learn/visual effects/particle systems/Built-in Particle System.md

  The Built-in Particle System uses a component, so placing a Particle System in a Scene is a matter of adding a pre-made GameObject (menu: **GameObject > Effects > Particle System**) or adding the component to an existing GameObject (menu: **Component > Effects > Particle System**).

+### Varying properties over time

+Many of the numeric properties of particles or even the whole Particle System can vary over time.
+Unity provides several different methods of specifying how this variation happens:

+- **Constant**: \
+ The property’s value is fixed throughout its lifetime.
+- **Curve**: \
+ The value is specified by a curve/graph.
+- **Random Between Two Constants**: \
+ Two constant values define the upper and lower bounds for the value; the actual value varies randomly over time between those bounds.
+- **Random Between Two Curves**: \
+ Two curves define the upper and lower bounds of the value at a given point in its lifetime; the current value varies randomly between those bounds.

 ### Particle System modules

 Because the component is quite complicated, the Inspector is divided into a number of collapsible sub-sections or modules that each contain a group of related properties.